Qovery/qovery-client-javascript/docs/ProjectSecretApi.md

 ## editProjectSecret

-> SecretResponse editProjectSecret(projectId, secretId, secretEditRequest)
+> Secret editProjectSecret(projectId, secretId, secretEditRequest)

 Edit a secret belonging to the project